Han1s/Coding-Notes/Udemy--excel-from-beginner-to-expert.md

 `=[cell]` connects the cell to another cell and shows the same thing (maybe for titles and stuff)

 - pie charts are better for a single row of data
-- refer to the cheetsheet about the data in the pdf
+- refer to the cheatsheet about the data in the pdf